RantAI-dev/Book3-DSAR/content/docs/Part-IV/Chapter-18.md

 }
 {{< /prism >}}
 <p style="text-align: justify;">
-In this example, the factorial function is implemented iteratively to avoid deep recursion, which could otherwise lead to a stack overflow for large values of <code>n</code>.
+In this example, the factorial function is implemented iteratively to avoid deep recursion, which could otherwise lead to a stack overflow for large values of $n$.
 </p>

 <p style="text-align: justify;">